WeblateOrg/weblate/docs/user/checks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Numerous translations of this string have failing quality checks.
 This is
-usually an indication that something could be done to improving the source
+usually an indication that something could be done to improve the source
 string.

 This check failing can quite often be caused by a missing full stop at the end of